BNA-Modernizacao/.github/README.md

 # BNA Modernização Guidelines

-BNA Modernizacao & Capgemini
+If you are changing code on repositories you are advised to follow the following rules bellow for better organization and work of every contributor:

-## Code Chnages:
+## Code Changes:

-All code changes should be done under a branch follow the rules underneath:
+All code changes should be done under the following rules underneath:

 - No direct commits are allowed to `main` branch! (exc edge cases).
 - All work done work must: